How can we heal toxic relationships?

 Cords are emotional strands of energy that form regardless of time or space.

 When we consistently direct our thoughts and energy to a particular person, place, or thing, we begin to establish an energetic cord connecting us to that object or person.
-We know that we all know when someone is staring at us – we feel it.
+We all know when someone is staring at us – we sense it.
 We are all interconnected in the Field of Consciousness, and thoughts travel inside the field, connecting one to another.

 When we have constant thoughts about someone, it is likely that they are connecting with us in some way.
 They might be thinking about us, or it could also be our own repetitive obsessive thoughts because the more we concentrate on a thought the more we attract the same type of thoughts.